 If you’re looking for the perfect combination of land and river, this adventure is for you.
 Once you’re on board our comfortable Amazon riverboat, you’ll experience a unique once-in-a-lifetime cruise – including exotic wildlife, local culture and more!
 But it doesn’t stop there – after the jungle, Machu Picchu awaits.
 The “lost city of the Incas” will provide majestic ruins and striking views of the Peruvian mountain.
 Choose to take part in an optional 1-day hike up the Inca Trail, or if you prefer something a little more relaxing, there’s always the chance to enjoy the train.

-G Adventures for Good: Parwa Community Restaurant the Sacred Valley, Lamay
+Your G for Good Moment: Parwa Community Restaurant the Sacred Valley, Lamay

-Local Living: Local Indigenous Family Visit, Pacaya Samiria National Reserve
+Your Local Living Moment: Local Indigenous Family Visit, Pacaya Samiria National Reserve

 Explore the Pacaya-Samiria National Reserve – the largest national park in Peru, spot pink dolphins on the Amazon River, explore ancient ruins off the beaten path in the Sacred Valley, visit local villages and the G Adventures-supported Women’s Weaving Co-op, take in mountain views on the scenic train to Machu Picchu